crispymangoes/mangoPi_v2/README.md

   * Programs the FPGA using the Pi's SPI interface
   * 32.5Mbps data transfer between Pi and FPGA using SPI
 * 4 Mb Cypress SRAM
-  * 7.2 Mbps interface between FPGA and SRAM
+  * 7.2 Gbps interface between FPGA and SRAM
 * DisplayPort using FPGA GTP transceivers
 * Gigabit Ethernet
 * 98 GPIO Pins